 “So, what now?” asked Mrs. Thompson.
 “Where do we go from here?
 Surely we can’t stay in London.”

 “You’re right.
 For now, I’ve asked the captain to get us out of the city.
-And then, we need to find out more about Chateau d’If.
-The Resurrectionists are still out there.
-And they have my mother.”
+And then we need to find out more about Chateau d’If.
+The Resurrectionists are still out there, and they have my mother.”

 “Not to mention, Parson Sinews,” said Annabel.
 “You know, there’s something terribly odd about that man.
 I can’t quite put my finger on it, but I feel certain he’ll have some part to play in all of this.”